betterscientificsoftware/bssw.io/Events/2022-09-US-RSE-Workshop.md

 Website | 	<https://us-rse.org/virtual-workshop-2022/>
 Submission Deadline | July 17, 2022, 11:59 PM HST.
 Please see event website for deadline updates.

-The US-RSE invites participants to a series of virtual talks, community events, and group sessions, all centering around this year's theme: *"Make it happen!
+The US-RSE invites participants to the 2022 US-RSE Virtual Workshop.
+The virtual workshop will host a series of virtual talks, community events, and group sessions, all centering around this year's theme: *"Make it happen!
 Towards a diverse and sustainable future!"*

  Topics include but are not limited to: presentations of tools with focus on collaboration, re-usability and reproducibility, presentations about RSE teams, career paths, training, management, and community.
 The following types of proposals can be submitted: